Save and Share Simulation Data Inspector Data and Views

 Only the selected runs and signals are exported.
 In this example, only the

 x1 signals from Run 1 and Run 2 are exported.
-The check box selections
+The check box

 To export data to a file, select the File option in the

 Export dialog.
-You can specify a file name and browse to the location
+You can specify a file name and browse to the

-exported signal is stored in
+single exported signal is stored as a

-timeseries format, and runs or multiple
+timeseries object, and runs or

-signals are stored in
+multiple signals are stored as a

-data to a Microsoft
+When you export data to a Microsoft

 To export to a Microsoft Excel file, select the XLSX extension from the drop-down.
 When you export data to a Microsoft Excel file, you can specify additional options for the format of the data in the exported file.
 If the file name you provided already exists, you can choose to overwrite the entire file or to only overwrite sheets containing data that corresponds to the exported data.
 You can also choose which metadata to include and whether signals with identical time data share a time column in the exported file.